foolo/gedit_custom_keys/README.md

 self.add_keyboard_shortcut("win.previous-document", "<Ctrl><Shift>Tab")
 self.add_keyboard_shortcut("win.next-document", "<Ctrl>Tab")
 ```
+(There is a special class, GEdit3TabSwitch, which fixes the tab shortcuts instead)

 Additional action names can be found by adding the line below in `custom_keys.py` and run gedit from the command line: